Play Girl (1941 film): Plot

 In a men's club steam room, Van overhears Bill talking about his experience with Ellen, and the two of them realize that they were dealing with the same woman.
 When the two of them show up at her hotel and accuse her of running a scam, she turns the tables on them, accusing Bill and Van of defaming Ellen's character and finagling them into paying her outstanding bills.
 She then sends them on their way.
 As they leave, they justify their behavior to each other, reassuring themselves that they have not been taken for another ride.

 In the meantime, Grace resumes her seduction of Tom and manipulates him into proposing to her.
-The next morning, Tom's mother (Katharine Alexander) pays her a visit, only instead of threatening to block the marriage, she just lets Grace know that she knows all about Grace's past, but will bless their marriage as long as she promises to always love and care for him.
+The next morning, Tom's mother pays her a visit, only instead of threatening to block the marriage, she just lets Grace know that she knows all about Grace's past, but will bless their marriage as long as she promises to always love and care for him.
 This moves something in Grace, and when Tom comes to visit, she tells him that she knows he still loves Ellen and he should go to Miami and marry her.
 He rushes out to get on a plane to find her.

 Tom's mother tells Grace that Tom's uncle - who is also a wealthy cattleman - is in town alone, and tells her that he is a man who needs to settle down and marry a woman who can bring some femininity to his bachelor's life.
-When Tom's mother tells Grace that he's in the lobby of the building, Grace tells Josie her maid to have him sent up while she gets ready to meet him.
-As Josie helps her dress, Grace puts on the perfume she uses when she's seducing a man and says to Josie, "For the last time".
+When Tom's mother tells Grace that he is in the lobby of the building, Grace tells Josie her maid to have him sent up while she gets ready to meet him.
+As Josie helps her dress, Grace puts on the perfume she uses when she is seducing a man and says to Josie, "For the last time".